Come work at VPR, named by Vermont Business Magazine as one of the "Best Places To Work In Vermont!"

 Vermont Edition interns will be qualified to apply for early career production assistant/assistant producer positions, while newsroom interns will be on their way to qualify for early career positions in a local newsroom.

-We have an opening with each team during the Spring 2018, Summer 2018 and Fall 2018 semesters.
+We have an opening with each team during the Fall 2018 semester.

 Fall 2018 (12 hr/week)

 Fall interns will be compensated an hourly rate of $11.

 While students from anywhere are welcome to apply, VPR does not offer transportation or housing assistance.
 If you are coming from outside Vermont to intern, you will need to secure local housing for the duration of your internship.